CellLocate getting started

 Configuring the device and use the service is extremely simple.
 You just need

-to set the server url and the authentication token
+to set the server URL and the authentication token

 to set the cell scan mode as normal or deep